 Inside the world’s most unusual hotel workouts

-The latest glow-up of the hotel gym isn't about high-end equipment, it's creating wacky fitness experiences as unforgettable as the stay itself.
+The latest glow-up of the hotel gym isn't about high-end equipment, but about creating wacky fitness experiences as unforgettable as the stay itself.

-A lot has changed for the hotel gym over recent years.
-Once a sad, whiffy room housing a treadmill from the fax-machine era you'd only venture in if you took a wrong turn, today a hotel's fitness spec is as vital as its sheets' thread count.
+A lot has changed for the hotel gym in recent years.
+Once a sad, whiffy room housing a treadmill from the fax-machine era, today a hotel's fitness spec is as vital as its sheets' thread count.
 Big-name PTs fill rooms like a celebrity chef, and when it comes to workouts, quirky is the new currency.
 From rural retreats turning farm machinery into HIIT classes to training sessions set in tourist attractions, these hotel workouts are redefining the flex.

 Farm Fit